LoyolaChicagoBooks/introcs-csharp/rst/lab-filedata.rst

-The class already has one completed method, ``GetDataReader``, that is a kludge to make opening files work either if the file is in the main project folder or two folders below with the exe file.
-This is already used in the Main program to read the two data files.
+The class already has one completed method, ``GetDataReader``, that is a kludge to make opening files work either if the file is in the main project folder or two folders below with the exe file (so no need for special run configurations).
+This function is used in the Main program to read the two data files.

 ReadParagraph